On spectral approximation, F{\o}lner sequences and crossed products: Introduction

 where $\|\cdot\|_2$ denotes the Hilbert-Schmidt norm.
+We call $\{P_i\}_{i\in \N}$ a proper F\o lner sequence if, in addition to (\ref{eq:foelner}), it is increasing and converges strongly to $\1$.

-The existence of a \fn for a set of operators $\mathcal{T}$ is a weaker notion than quasidiagonality.
-Recall that a set of operators $\mathcal{T}\subset\mathcal{L}(\mathcal{H})$ is said to be quasidiagonal if there exists a net of finite-rank projections $\{P_i\}_{i}$ as before such that
+The existence of a proper F\o lner sequence for a set of operators $\mathcal{T}$ is a weaker notion than quasidiagonality which was introduced by Halmos in the late sixties (cf.~\cite{Halmos70}).
+Recall that a set of operators $\mathcal{T}\subset\mathcal{L}(\mathcal{H})$ is said to be quasidiagonal if there exists an increasing sequence of finite-rank projections $\{P_i\}_{i}$ converging strongly to $\1$ and such that

-It is easy to show that if $\{P_i\}_{i\in I}$ quasidiagonalizes the set of operators $\cT$, then it is also a \fn for $\cT$.
-Moreover, the F\o lner condition above can be understood as a quasidiagonality condition, but relative to the growth of the dimension of the underlying spaces.
-Quasidiagonality has also deep consequences for the structure of C*-algebras (see, e.g., Chapter~7 in \cite{bBrown08} or \cite{BrownIn04,BlackadarIn04,Brown06a,Voiculescu93}) and is very useful notion in spectral approximation problems (cf.~\cite{Brown06,Hansen08}).
+It is easy to show that if $\{P_i\}_{i\in\N}$ quasidiagonalizes the set of operators $\cT$, then it is also a proper F\o lner sequence for $\cT$ (for details see the next section).
+Moreover, Equation (\ref{eq:foelner}) can be understood as a quasidiagonality condition, but relative to the growth of the dimension of the corresponding subspaces.
+Quasidiagonality is an important property in the analysis of the structure of C*-algebras (see, e.g., Chapter~7 in \cite{bBrown08} or \cite{BrownIn04,BlackadarIn04,Brown06a,Voiculescu93}) and is also a very useful notion in spectral approximation problems.
+E.g.~quasidiagonality is assumed to prove the converge of spectra (in the selfadjoint case) and pseudospectra (cf.~\cite{Brown06} and \cite[\S~2]{Hansen08}).
+F\o lner sequences were introduced in the context of operator algebras by Alain Connes in his seminal article \cite[Section~V]{Connes76} (see also \cite{ConnesIn76,Popa86,PopaIn88}).
+This notion is an algebraic analogue of F\o lner's characterization of amenable discrete groups (see Section~\ref{sec:foelner} for precise definitions) and was used by Connes as an essential tool in the classification of injective type~II$_1$ factors.
+The notion of proper F\o lner sequence is also interesting in the analysis of non-normal operators on Hilbert spaces and in relation of so-called finite operators (cf.~\cite{pLledoYakubovich12}).
+In Section~\ref{sec:foelner} we state the main properties of F\o lner sequences for operators that will be needed later and mention the relation to quasidiagonality.